Eurotech (company)

-Eurotech is a company dedicated to the research, development, production, and marketing of miniature computers (NanoPCs) and high performance computers (HPCs).
+Eurotech is a multinational company that designs and develops edge computing platforms and systems integrating hardware, software, AI, cybersecurity and services.
+Eurotech solutions enable intelligent data processing close to operational infrastructures, supporting applications in industrial, transportation and energy sectors, as well as other high-reliability environments.
+Eurotech works with leading technology partners worldwide, developing a global ecosystem for the delivery of integrated Edge AI and Internet of Things (IoT) projects and solutions.

 Description

 Founded in 1992, Eurotech is a global company operating in multiple countries.
 It follows the technological paradigm of Pervasive Computing.
 The concept of pervasive or ubiquitous computing involves miniaturization and the distribution of intelligent devices throughout the environment, along with their ability to communicate.
 In this respect, NanoPCs and HPCs are the two major classes of devices that, by connecting to and cooperating, form a computing infrastructure labeled the pervasive GRID or pervasive computing grid.